-HIM professionals understand it's more import-Denials are fiscally painful.
-In a perfect world, ant than ever before to make sure data is accuprovider organizations provide a service, get paid, rate.
-If a patient's name is entered wrong at regand are able to reinvest the money into their opistration, for example, that will have a negative erations.
-But when there are denials, payers ask effect downstream.
-So, healthcare organizations for the payment back retrospectively.
-Organizaneed to purposefully analyze processes they tions then find themselves in a situation of having use for collecting the right data and producing "paid their rents and eaten their dinner" - being the best clinical documentation. asked to pay back money that has already been reinvested.
-This is why processing denials quickly is so critical for healthcare organizations.
-Howev-
+HIM professionals understand it's more important than ever before to make sure data is accurate.
+If a patient's name is entered wrong at registration, for example, that will have a negative effect downstream.
+So, healthcare organizations need to purposefully analyze processes they use for collecting the right data and producing the best clinical documentation.